gradle/build-tool-training-exercises/Introduction_to_Gradle_Build_Tool/exercise1/README.md

 ---
 ### Initialize new Gradle Project

-Open a terminal and go to the `lab` folder.
+Open a terminal and create a folder called `lab`, then go inside it.
 Initialize a new Gradle project by running the `gradle init` command and enter the following responses for the questions: